Technigo/project-weather-app/README.md

 The main problem i encountered in the process was converting Unix time string into the local time.
 It was consuding in the beginnign since I wasn't familiar with this kind of time formate.
 In the end, after researching, I found the correct solution.

-Additionaly, I tried to add in more UI color theme to fit different weather conditions.
+Additionaly, I tried to add in more icons and UI color theme to fit different weather conditions.

 ## Next Step
     - add in city search bar